awslabs/graphstorm/examples/sagemaker-pipelines-graphbolt/README.md

 Figure 1: GraphStorm SageMaker architecture.

 A common model development process is to perform model exploration locally on a subset of your full data, and once satisfied with the results train the full scale model.
-GraphStorm and SageMaker Pipelines allows you to do that by creating a  model pipeline you can execute locally to retrieve model metrics, and when ready execute your pipeline on the full data, and produce models, predictions and graph embeddings to use in downstream tasks.
+GraphStorm-SageMaker Pipelines allows you to do that by creating a  model pipeline you can execute locally to retrieve model metrics, and when ready execute your pipeline on the full data to produce models, predictions and graph embeddings for downstream tasks.
 In the next section you'll learn how to set up such pipelines for GraphStorm.

 ## Set up environment for SageMaker distributed training